khdxsohee/kpingo-text-extractor/README.md

 Ideal for writers, researchers, and professionals who need to quickly capture and reuse content with ease.
 ### How to Use
-- Install the Extension from Chrome Web Store or load it manually via Developer Mode.
+- Install Kpingo Text Extractor via the Chrome Web Store or load it manually using Developer Mode.

-- Click the extension icon in the browser toolbar to open the popup.
+- Click the Kpingo icon in your browser toolbar.

 - Press the "Extract Text" button – the main text from the current page will appear.